Boboye-Ak/akinboboye-akinwande-rise/readme.md

 ## Appreciation

-I greatly appreciate this opportunity and look forward to hearing from you.
+I greatly appreciate this opportunity.
+Working on this project has been a pleasure and I really and look forward to hearing from you.

 ## License